fpando/viddy/README.md

-must load up into pure data, as code cant be vi'd
+must load up into pure data, as code is hard to vi